FionaCLin/epipro/Reports/Design Details.md

 ### Shortcomings
 Our shortcoming is that we cannot deal with the situation where the user inputs Start-date or End-date with \'xx\'.
 We forced the users to enter complete datetime in order to limit cases we have to concern.
 Although this is a drawback for user input flexiability, it allows us to get a complete and valid time range, and allow a more accurate search result for users.
 For our purposes, this is a reasonable tradeoff.

+## Logger
+We have an auto-generated log file under /PHASE1/API_SourceCode/Api_log.log.
+It contains the time that request happened, the requested URL and the status code it returns.
+Each time when the Api restarts, it will be overwritten.

 ## Developement and Deployment Environment